andersschmidt/andersschmidt/content/home/about.md

 # Biography

 Hi, I am Anders.
-I am a PhD Candidate in medical sciences and M.D. student.
-My interests are clinical trials, data science and data carpentry.
-I work with clinical data in cardiology.
+I am a PhD-candidate in medical sciences and a M.D. student.
+Browse down my site to view my current projects and thoughts.

+I do clinical studies to improve health of patients with cardiac rhythm disorders - and smaller projects on Data Science!